sokcheng/Kitsuchan-NG/README.md

 # Kitsuchan-NG

-A small, modular, extensible Discord bot written in Python 3.
+A modular, extensible Discord bot written in Python 3.
 There's a lot of stuff that can be improved, but it's easy to add functions to it.

 # How to run